aminus007/financial-app/README.md

 - **Extending Categories:** You can add new categories for transactions and budgets as needed.
 - **Scheduled Jobs:** The backend uses `node-cron` to process recurring transactions daily at 1:00 AM.
 - **Error Handling:** The app provides user-friendly error messages and handles token expiration gracefully.
+- **State Management:** The app uses Zustand for efficient state management with automatic re-rendering.

 ---